My Father’s Inheritance

 __________________________________________________________________

-Pictures below are four random, but verified posts of Wael Ramadan.
-All were analysed to see if they were violations of Humber College's Human Rights policy, the HRTO (Human Rights Tribunal of Ontario - it supercedes any college/university HR standards), IHRA - international standard on anti-semitism, criminal standard, Hate Propaganda, Criminal Code 318-320) Violation.
+The pictures below are four random, but verified posts by Wael Ramadan.
+All were analyzed to see if they were violations of Humber College's Human Rights policy, the HRTO (Human Rights Tribunal of Ontario - it supercedes any college/university HR standards), IHRA - international standard on anti-semitism, criminal standard, Hate Propaganda, Criminal Code 318-320) Violation.

-All posts were deemed in violation by all standards used.
+All posts were deemed in violation of all standards used.
+But sorry Jews, the University doesn’t care about you.

 Overall Seriousness